goriunov/react-search-autocomplete/README.md

 * Remove React version limitation
 * Add props `hideResultsOnBlur`, set `false` to keep results open when input is blurred
+* Add props `disableFuse`, set `true` to disable Fuse search.
+It is useful for implementing remote search.
 * Support `Escape` key to close results